 From the rain-streaked window, made dreary from the sepia-toned aesthetic, it focuses to view Adele driving down the street.
 While in the forest, she is talking on a flip phone with someone.
-However, she can’t hear the person.
-There is hardly any signal.

 Director: Xavier Dolan Year: 2015